Haozhoong/PUQ/README.md

 All necessary training commands are included in `commands.sh`.

 ##### Testing
 The testing procedure is outlined in **test.ipynb**.
-We provide pretrained models, which can be downloaded and placed in the `./` directory for evaluation.
+We provide trained models, which can be downloaded and placed in the `./` directory for evaluation.

 ---